 - 1. Locate the fabric liner facing.
 It is a small bundle of ivory colored fabric.
-Note that the liner facing is not sewn to the insulation as with the wall insulation. - 2.
+Note that the liner facing is not sewn to the insulation as with the side cover insulation. - 2.
 Using a step ladder in the center of the yurt, carry the fabric liner facing up through the center ring.
-Unfold and spread it out over the rafters while a helper pulls the hemmed edge down around the rafter ends (the top of the liner should not overlap the center ring more than 2").
-You will notice that the liner will only cover half of the roof. - 3.
+Unfold and spread it out over the rafters while a helper pulls the hemmed edge down around the rafter ends (the top of the liner should not overlap the center ring more than 2"). - 3.
 Position the center of the liner facing opposite the center of the Solar Arc position (refer to your "Exhibit A" diagram).
 Be sure the liner facing is installed evenly and overlaps the rafter ends equally around the yurt perimeter.
 Before proceeding check to be sure the liner has the rough seams facing upward and the finished seams facing inward.
 The liner facing can be secured by using a staple gun to staple through the liner into a few evenly spaced rafter ends and to the center ring.
 This should hold the facing in position. - 4.
 There will be a few inches excess, which will be folded back over the reflective insulation and fastened to the top of the nearest rafter after the top cover is installed. - 5.
 Lift the reflective insulation up onto the roof from below, placing it on top of the liner facing.
 One person should handle the upper end at the center ring while another works around the perimeter of the yurt and staple into position.
-Insulation should overlap the outside edge of the center ring by no more than 2". - Install top cover carefully so that insulation and facing will not be moved out of position.
+Insulation should overlap the outside edge of the center ring by no more than 2". - 6.
+Install top cover carefully so that insulation and facing will not be moved out of position.
 (Instructions on page 20) - 7.
-After the top cover is in position, determine a satisfactory ending point for the insulation over the nearest rafter on either end of the solar arc.
+After the top cover is in position, determine a satisfactory ending point for the insulation over the nearest rafter on either end of the Solar Arc.
 If necessary, carefully trim the insulation (not the liner) with scissors along the edge of the rafter being very careful not to damage the top cover.
 To protect the top cover from being accidentally cut during this process put heavy cardboard between the top cover and the insulation being cut. - 8.
 Fold the excess fabric facing neatly back over the insulation and use thumb tacks every few feet along the top of the rafter for a neat finished appearance.

-Diagram XII: Unfolding Custom 1/2 Roof Insulation Liner
+Diagram XIII: Unfolding Custom 2/3 Roof Insulation Liner